apurba-biswas/dask-geop-sm/README.md

 ```
 Include awscli, boto3, ipykernel in env build to for Sagemaker

-2. Use docker image in EC3 to create a sagemaker image in Cloud9
+2. Using aws cli, use the docker image in EC3 to create a sagemaker image
+`aws --region ${REGION} sagemaker create-image`
     1. get sagemaker executioner role i.e. ROLE ARN and set to env var
     2. provide the docker image in ECR as the sagemaker base image

+Sagemaker domains are defined per region (/per user) hence we need to specify region above

-3. Create AppImageConfig
+4. Create AppImageConfig
-4. Update domain (add to image to json file)
+5. Update domain (add to image to json file)

 ## Notes